Integrating Merchant e-Solutions with Salesforce using Chargent

-- Merchant Security Key = Profile Key
+- Profile Key

 NOTE: Remember to void the transaction after testing, if you are using a real credit card and want to prevent the charge from settling.

-- Be sure to successfully transmit at least one real credit card transaction and one real ACH transaction-using company or personal accounts.
+Be sure to successfully transmit at least one real credit card transaction and one real ACH transaction-using company or personal accounts.
 We recommend that you submit a transaction with a very small amount and then voiding that transaction afterwards.

 NOTE: After your first successful transaction, the token is stored in the Chargent Token field in Salesforce and the credit card fields are handled according to the choice in the Credit Card Data Handling field.